ammar/regexp_parser/README.md

 Sits on top of the scanner and performs lexical analysis on the tokens that it emits.
-Among its tasks are; breaking quantified literal runs, collecting the emitted token attributes into Token objects, calculating their nesting depth, normalizing tokens for the parser, and checkng if the tokens are implemented by the given syntax version.
+Among its tasks are; breaking quantified literal runs, collecting the emitted token attributes into Token objects, calculating their nesting depth, normalizing tokens for the parser, and checking if the tokens are implemented by the given syntax version.

 See the [Token Objects](https://github.com/ammar/regexp_parser/wiki/Token-Objects)